remiljw/whatapp-vocab-bot/README.md

 This is a whatsapp bot built with Flask and integrated with Twilio whatsapp sandbox.
 It is a dictionary, it provides you meaning/examples/synonyms/antonyms of words.
 Data is gotten from Thesaurus API.

-To test is quite simple, but because my sandbox is on free tier, you would first have to send 'join chosen-card' to the whatsapp bot.Once that is done, send 'help' and you are good to go.
+To test is quite simple, but because my sandbox is on free tier, you would first have to send 'join chosen-card' to the bot(https://wa.me/+14155238886).Once that is done, send 'help' and you are good to go.